Scarabol/rock-raiders-web/README.md

 - Adapt building placement marker to surface shape
 - Add water and lava animation (texture UV coords tearing)
 - Selection layer has bad performance and behaves funny when hovering GUI
-- Use given wheel radius to rotate wheels while moving vehicles
 - Change cursor to X when over disabled IconPanelButtons
 - Add captain flh animation to mission briefing
 - Tooltip SFX sounds not working for priority panel
-- Seams get not teared down while drilling
+- Seams do not show tear down progress while drilling
 - Driver may sit wrong way around on vehicle
-- Yellow arrows not shown on power station flaps
+- Arrows not shown on power station flaps
+- Numbers above dynamite not shown as sprite (same issue as with sleeping rockies?)
+- Level 11 spams console with unreachable jobs

 ## Technical Debt